InfiniteBlueGX/WarcSearcher/README.md

 # WarcSearcher
-A Python tool that performs regex searches iteratively over the contents of warc.gz files.
+A Python tool that performs regex keyword searches iteratively over the contents of warc.gz files.
 Uses Python 3.11.4.

-Known informally as the "Media Un-Loser", this tool is designed to facilitate the parsing of large web archives ([WARC files](https://archive-it.org/post/the-stack-warc-file/)) with a variety of search criteria, primarily in the context of lost media searches.
+Known informally as the "Media Un-Loser", this tool is designed to facilitate the parsing of large web archives ([WARC files](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/)) with a variety of search criteria, primarily in the context of lost media searches.
 It also aims to package the results for sharing in collaborative online settings.

+WarcSearcher uses the [FastWARC](https://resiliparse.chatnoir.eu/en/latest/man/fastwarc.html) library for faster warc.gz processing compared to similar libraries such as warcio.

 ## Features